MicrosoftDocs/customer-insights/ci-docs/export-azure-blob-storage.md

 1. Give your connection a recognizable name in the **Display name** field.
 The name and the type of the connection describe this connection.
 We recommend choosing a name that explains the purpose and target of the connection.

 1. Choose who can use this connection.
-If you take no action, the default will be Administrators.
+By default, it's only administrators.
 For more information, see [Allow contributors to use a connection for exports](connections.md#allow-contributors-to-use-a-connection-for-exports).

 1. Enter **Account name**, **Account key**, and **Container** for your Blob Storage account.
-    - To learn more about how to find the Blob Storage account name and account key, see [Manage storage account settings in the Azure portal](/azure/storage/common/storage-account-manage).
+    - To learn how to find the Blob Storage account name and account key, see [Manage storage account settings in the Azure portal](/azure/storage/common/storage-account-manage).
     - To learn how to create a container, see [Create a container](/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container).

 1. Select **Save** to complete the connection.